What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 CPAP Humidifier Settings In Summer

 In the summer, when the air is significantly warmer than in the winter, most CPAP users won't need to use a humidifier.
-However, a CPAP machine humidifier could be beneficial for colder indoor temperatures and seasonal allergies.
-The use of a humidifier also depends heavily on the preferences and humidity requirements of the patient.
+However, a CPAP machine with a humidifier could be beneficial for colder indoor temperatures and seasonal allergies.
+The use of a CPAP humidifier also depends heavily on the preferences and humidity requirements of the patient.

 What Are The Pros And Cons Of A CPAP Humidifier?